WolftheE/Another-Vivaldi-css-theme/README.md

 6. Then scroll down and you should see an option called "CUSTOM UI MODIFICATION"

-7. Click on "Select Folder" and pick the folder you placed the file in.
+7. Click on "Select Folder" and pick the 'Another-Vivaldi-css-theme' in your Download folder.

 8. Restart and it should work!

+> [!note]
+> If you don't like the custom font, you can just delete the file named 'custom_font', or you can edit it!

 ## Some screenshots
+> To be updated

 ### Home page example

 **Without** the mod
 ![screen_shot](screenshots/home_normal.png)